Anam-Mahmood/Unlock-the-Power-of-Machine-Learning-in-Virtual-Assistants-to-automate-Loan-Applications/README.md

 ## Set Up IBM Cloud Functions

 ## Step 2.
-Create API KEY
+Create API Key

-1. Click on manage next to your account name and in the drop down list choose “Access (Iam)”.
+1. Click on manage next to your account name and in the drop down list choose “Access (IAM)”.
 ![AccessIAM](https://github.com/Anam-Mahmood/CP4D-Banking-Demo/blob/main/images/parameters%201.png?raw=true)

 2. Click on API keys on the right side.

 3. Click on "Create" and give a name to the Api Key.
 Copy and save the API Key as you will not be able to see it again.
 You can also download the API KEY.
 ![createApiKey](https://github.com/Anam-Mahmood/CP4D-Banking-Demo/blob/main/images/paramerters%202.png?raw=true)

 ## Step 3.
 IBM cloud functions

 1. Within your IBM Cloud account, click on the top search bar to search for cloud services and offerings.
 Type in “Functions” and then click on Functions under “Catalog Results”.

 2. Click on get started.

 3. Click on Current namespace and create a namespace.
 ![namespace](https://github.com/Anam-Mahmood/CP4D-Banking-Demo/blob/main/images/namespace.png?raw=true)

 4. Under "Action" tab click on "Create" and then "Action"

 5. Give the action a name, choose the “Default package, and a runtime of your choice, in our case we are using "Python 3.7".
 ![action](https://github.com/Anam-Mahmood/CP4D-Banking-Demo/blob/main/images/create%20action.png?raw=true)